Photograph by Nick Sanyal, Used with Permission

-This episode introduces the concept of perspective and the idea that the way a story is told will be influenced by the perspective of the author, illustrator, or designer.
+This lesson plan introduces the concept of perspective and the idea that the way a story is told will be influenced by the perspective of the author, illustrator, or designer.
 Initially, students explore perspective through examination of an outdoor space from various angles.
 They then reflect upon their personal backgrounds and how that might influence the perspective they bring to an experience.
 This is followed by examination of symbols/logos and reading of informational texts that relate to the Lewis and Clark expedition.
 Texts have been selected to represent tribal and nontribal expressions related to the Lewis and Clark story.
 Thus, students have the opportunity to compare and contrast perspectives.
 It should be noted that text is viewed broadly as any verbal, recorded, constructed, or observed item that represents a meaning (Healy, 2008).
 Examples of texts include stories told through artwork, music, the oral tradition, tools of survival and daily life, patterns of nature, as well as through written words and various forms of electronic media.

 Selected Common Core State Standards

 - Reading–Informational Text 4.1, 4.4, 4.6, 4.8, 4.9

 - Writing 4.2